Jan Sanders van Hemessen: Life

 Jan Sanders van Hemessen was born in Hemiksem, then called Hemessen or Heymissen.
 He was an apprentice of Hendrick van Cleve I in Antwerp.
 He traveled to Italy early in his career, around 1520.
 Here he studied both models from classical antiquity, such as the Laocoön as well as the contemporary works of Michelangelo and Raphael.
 He returned to Antwerp where he entered the local Guild of Saint Luke as a master in 1524.

 Van Hemessen is believed to have worked early in his career at the royal court in Mechelen.
 Here he may have first encountered Jan Gossaert, a court painter, as well as the Master of the Legend of the Magdalen.
 Although the early biographer Karel van Mander wrote that van Hemessen spent time in Haarlem, there is no evidence for this statement.

-Van Hemessen was married to Barbara de Fevre with whom he had two daughters.
+Van Hemessen was married to Barbara de Fevre with whom he had two daughters, Christina and Catharina.
 After his wife's death, he had an illegitimate son called Peeter with his maid Betteken.
 After the death of Jan Sanders van Hemessen and Betteken, Peeter was legitimised in 1579, at the age of 24.
 Jan Sanders van Hemessen trained his daughter Catharina van Hemessen who became a successful portrait painter.
 It is not known where van Hemessen died.